 Thank you for the question.
 I can start.

 As you obviously know, this committee has given us excellent advice on moving forward with the conservation agenda in protected areas.
-That advice is being utilized as part of the Pathway to Canada target one, where we are engaging with provinces, territories, and indigenous groups to essentially map out the approach on a national basis of how we're going to reach the Canada target one, which is the Aichi target 11.
-Through that process every aspect of conserving by diversity from a land basis is being considered.
+That advice is being utilized as part of the Pathway to Canada target 1, as we are engaging with provinces, territories, and indigenous groups to essentially map out the approach on a national basis of how we're going to reach the Canada target 1, which is the Aichi target 11.
+Through that process, every aspect of conserving biodiversity on land basis is being considered.
 That's private lands, provincial and indigenous lands, and so on.